Violinist

 • Jessica Mays: And miles to go…, after a painting by Albert Malet

-• Amadeus Regucera: Violin Concerto TBA, to be completed 2023-24
+• Amadeus Regucera: Violin Concerto TBA

 • Sebastian Kelso: TBA, after a painting by Bernard Gussow